DFreezy/DFreezy/README.md

 Junior software Developer
 -------------------------

-When I'm not trying to find find and squash bugs that turns out to be only a missing semi-colon.
+I am currently a student at Codespace Academy.
+I am aspiring to become a big time software developer.
+When I'm not trying to find and squash bugs that turns out to be only a missing semi-colon.
 I love to listen to music, as well as watch tutorials to further my coding powers to conquer the internet world further.

 * 🌍  I'm based in Cape Town
 * ✉️  You can contact me at [duwaynefrieslaar23@gmail.com](mailto:duwaynefrieslaar23@gmail.com)